reverentgeek/okta.github.io/_source/_use_cases/events-api-deprecation/index.md

 #### Filtering

 Syntactically, filtering between the two APIs is largely unchanged.
 For example, the `filter` parameter continues to use the [SCIM filter expressions](https://tools.ietf.org/html/rfc7644#section-3.4.2.2) for expressing which events to return by constraining attribute values by various operators.
-However, the allowable attribute that can be searched is now unrestricted.
-Any model attribute that exists can be queried.
-For example, the following filter expression queries the value of a sub-attribute:
+However, the allowable attribute that can be searched is now almost unrestricted.
+Outside of `published`, any model attribute that exists can be queried.
+The following filter illustrates an expression that constrains the value of a sub-attribute:

 ```
 filter=debugContext.debugData.requestUri eq "/login/do-login"
 ```

 This opens up many possibilities for selectively retrieving only the data of interest.
+However, as indicated above `published` is not supported in the `filter` parameter.
+To perform temporal filtering, `since` and `until` parameters must be used.
+Please see (Time Range)[#time-range] for details.

 Furthermore, the new API now supports the `co` "contains" operator where the specified value must be a substring of the attribute value.